Mikolaj0508/Solar-Tracker/README.md

 ## IMPORTANT

 If you want to run this software, you need to properly configure it on all devices.
 This software cannot function independently.

+#LICENSE

+This project is licensed under the APACHE License.
+For further information please read LICENCE.MD